ordina-jworks/ordina-jworks.github.io/_posts/2018-09-28-3D-Printing-Intro.md

 With `Stereolithography` a powerful UV laser traces the object layer by layer, like the FDM printer does, however it does not deposit material itself, rather it cures the resin in the tank at the point where the laser is.
 Because SLA uses a laser that is moved by mirrors, it can have a very high resolution, the disadvantage is that it is as slow as an FDM printer since each layer needs to be traced.

-With `Digital Light Processing` an UV projector is used, it projects the an entire layer at once, the results in a lower printable resolution for the object, but yields a significant speed increase since an entire layer is printed at once, there is no need to trace the entire layer.
+With `Digital Light Processing` an UV projector is used, it projects an entire layer at once, this results in a lower printable resolution for the object, but yields a significant speed increase since an entire layer is printed at once, there is no need to trace the entire layer.
 `Masked SLA` is a cheaper version of the DLP method where a LCD based photomask is used in front of an UV-LED array instead of an UV based projector.

 <img alt="stack" src="{{ '/img/2018-09-28-3D-Printing/sla-dlp-2.jpeg' | prepend: site.baseurl }}" class="image fit" style="margin:0px auto; max-width: 800px;">